 Disk Detective (NASA and Zooniverse)

-There may be individuals that have shown interest in the march that may not be able to participate in person.
 This project, and others on the Zooniverse, provide a great opportunity to do science from home.

 Goal: help to discover the birthplace of planets in never-before seen data!

 Task: Use your website and social media to get participants engaged in this project.
 They will go to diskdetective.org, take a short tutorial and can then start classifying disk candidates.
 This project is looking at stars to find dusty debris disks, similar to our asteroid field.
 Participants can do as many classifications as they would like.